 Enagic has a documented regulatory record that most distributor sites ignore entirely.
 Most anti-MLM sites and Reddit threads frame it as proof of fraud.
 Neither is accurate—the truth is somewhere in the middle.

-This article documents the regulatory history chronologically, with direct links to primary sources, from an active distributor who thinks you should read it before deciding whether building an Enagic business is for you.
+This article documents every regulatory action chronologically—the TCPA class action settlement, FTC notices, DSSRC cases, and BBB history—with direct links to primary sources, from an active distributor who thinks you should read it before deciding whether building an Enagic business is for you.

 What the Regulatory Record Actually Is

-Four separate regulatory actions form the documented record, starting in 2021:
+Five separate actions form the documented record, in chronological order:

 Additionally, the BBB downgraded Enagic's rating from A+ following complaints tied to distributor conduct, then restored A+ accreditation in December 2025.

-None of these resulted in a lawsuit against Enagic, a fine paid by Enagic, a court finding of fraud, or criminal charges against any Enagic executive.
+Of these, the TCPA settlement is the only case that resulted in Enagic paying money and making structural compliance changes.
+None of the other actions resulted in a fine paid by Enagic, a court finding of fraud, or criminal charges against any Enagic executive.
 That context matters as much as the actions themselves.

 The FTC Record